palfrey/pyrexia/app/pyrexia/README.md

     lein cljsbuild once min

 And open your browser in `resources/public/index.html`.
 You will not get live reloading, nor a REPL.

 ## License

-Copyright © 2014 FIXME
+Copyright © 2015 Tom Parker

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under the AGPL version 3

+## FAQ

+If you're on OS X, ``ES_HOST=`docker-machine ip dev` lein figwheel`` (replace "dev" as appropriate for your docker-machine config) is probably the command you want to run instead...